AMD: Back Half Drivers, Stock Fair Value (NASDAQ:AMD)

 We expect, you know COVID-19 and the resulting economic uncertainty may lead to some weakness in the consumer PC demand, in particular in the second half of the year, and we are watching that very carefully.

-For reference, the Computing and Graphics segment revenue was $1.66 billion in 2019, while Enterprise, Embedded and Semi-Custom segment revenue was $465 million.
+For reference, the Computing and Graphics segment revenue was $1.66 billion in Q4 2019, while Enterprise, Embedded and Semi-Custom segment revenue was $465 million.
 With Computing and Graphics being over 3.5x the Enterprise, Embedded and Semi-Custom, weakness in consumer PC’s might offset the strong server and gaming growth.
 We’ve modeled CPU could be as much as 70% of the Computing and Graphics segment, so the 2H CPU sales are very important.

 Margin Expansion